Blackspo0n/JQuery-ElementStepper/README.md

 ```

-Than you have setup a little jQuery javascript:
+Than you have to setup a little jQuery javascript:

 ```javascript
     jQuery(parent).find(".divSlider").elementStepper({